bruno-ponne/coding-the-past/_posts/2023-02-07-Linear-Models-in-R.md

 ## 3. Plotting correlation in r

 One way to check correlation is with a scatterplot.
 Because carbon emissions were relatively low before 1900, we will use data from this year on (see how [dplyr filter()](https://dplyr.tidyverse.org/reference/filter.html) works).
 Notice that dots are not randomly distributed in the plot.
 In general, the larger the emissions, the larger the temperatures.
-To customize our plot, we will use the ggplot theme developed in the lesson ['How to show historical weather data with ggplot2 customized plots']({% post_url 2023-01-24-Historical-Weather-Data %})
+To customize our plot, we will use the ggplot theme developed in the lesson ['Climate data visualization']({% post_url 2023-01-24-Historical-Weather-Data %})

 <br>